mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 _Note:_ CourseCourseAssociation records are not required between the District Direct Pay PSEO course and the PSEO college courses.

 ### Learning Standards
-Learning Standard elements are only required on the EE courses.
+Learning Standard elements are **only** required on the Early Education (EE) courses.
 These standards are validated on course records as they are loaded through the API, at the top of the course record.
 Only the identifier should be used in the reference (not the description):

 ```javascript
   "learningStandards": [